 The people of Rathlin or “Ragheries” interestingly referred to Rathlin as “an tir seo” or “this country” while the mainland was called “Eirinn” or “Ireland”.
 They were therefore conscious of an older autonomy.
 Of their language itself Holmer has written: “According to Prof. O’Rahilly (Irish Dialects, p.191), the dialect is ‘essentially a Scottish dialect.’
 This will, no doubt, be the opinion of any reader who peruses the preceding pages, especially those dealing with the accidence.
 If it be admitted that this is a characteristic specimen of Gaelic of the Scottish type, it must not, however, be thought that the difference between the Rathlin dialect and, for instance, that of Kintyre or Arran is approximately the same as between the latter and that of Islay or Skye.
 Though the distance between Rathlin and the Mull of Kintyre is only about one tenth of the distance between the latter and Skye, the differences are far greater.
-And, though historically the Rathlin dialect shows closer affinities with Scottish than with Irish Gaelic, the external similarities with the neighbouring Irish dialects are more prominent.
+And, though historically the Rathlin dialect shows closer affinities with Scottish than with Irish Gaelic, the external similarities with the neighbouring Irish variants are more prominent.
 This means that a person from Tirconnel would not have very great difficulty in understanding a Rathlin man, while a native speaker from the opposite part of Antrim speaks practically the same language.

 The apparent contradiction can be explained in several ways.
 First of all, the fact that relations with Scotland have been interrupted for over a century must have left its traces in the language.
-Further, it must be taken into consideration about the Gaelic spoken in opposite parts of Scotland about three hundred years ago (when according to popular tradition the first Scottish settlers arrived) was very different from the present-day dialects of Islay, Kintyre and Arran, and that the Rathlin dialect might be expected to show a number of archaisms.
+Further, it must be taken into consideration about the Gaelic or Erse spoken in opposite parts of Scotland about three hundred years ago (when according to popular tradition the first Scottish settlers arrived) was very different from the present-day variants of Islay, Kintyre and Arran, and that the Rathlin dialect might be expected to show a number of archaisms.
 A third very interesting point is whether the Scottish settlers actually came from any of the places mentioned here.
 There may be some truth in the tradition that the Rathlin people came by the Glens of Antrim.
 This would mean that the colonization of Rathlin might have been part of the migration westward from Ayrshire and Galloway (which also reached the Isle of Man, cf. O’Rahilly, Irish Dialects, p.117).
 Some facts which actually point to Ayrshire were mentioned above.
-In addition, the great difference between the Rathlin dialect and the living Gaelic dialects in Scotland might be more easily explained if it could be assumed that the colonists spoke the Ayrshire dialect of Gaelic, which is now extinct.”
+In addition, the great difference between the Rathlin variant and the living Gaelic variants in Scotland might be more easily explained if it could be assumed that the colonists spoke the Ayrshire variant of Gaelic, which is now extinct.

 It has proven highly advantageous to the Ulster people that in Working Documents drawn up between 1979 and 1980 the European Parliament, “Noting that in various regions of Europe movements of ethnic and linguistic minorities are emerging which at times assume forms of frustrated protest and set themselves goals of separation from the national community to which they belong; convinced that such movements reflect legitimate concern for the defences of the heritage, cultural traditions and values which are an integral part of European civilisation,” considered that it was time to draw up a Charter of Rights of Ethnic Minorities which within the European context would satisfy the demands for autonomy which inspire such movements and invited the governments to take appropriate action.
-The recognition of Ulster-Scots as a language in its own right, and its promotion by the Ullans (Ulster-Scots) Academy has allowed a more complete access to all information regarding our language, history and culture.
+The recognition of Ullans as a distinct variant of the Scots language in its own right, and its promotion by the Ullans (Ulster Scots) Academy has allowed a more complete access to all information regarding our language, history and culture.
 This will encourage the development of that sense of belonging to Ulster which will help us to cross the religious divide.